reading-hydro/readinghydro.com/alertNotify/README.md

 # To Do #

-1. Create a databse for the contact information and methods for manageing contacts.
+1. Connect to the TTN network to revieve smoke alarm and door ststus
 2. Add TLS to the restServer.
-3. Add diferent alert messageing channels, text message is the first piriority
+Not done proxy through apache to achieve this.